fdev31/weye/doc/source/index.rst

 :OS: Should be portable but tested on Linux only.

-.. pull-quote:: Nanowork aims at providing a simple, modular, re-useable code base to develop simple web applications quickly.
+.. pull-quote:: Nanowork aims at providing a simple, modular, re-usable code base to develop simple web applications quickly.

+.. warning:: This project is WIP

+    The documentation can be synchronized from reality

 Description
 ###########

-Spare time project to experiment some http techniques and try to make a good re-useable UI with a simple architecture.
+Spare time project to experiment some HTTP techniques and try to make a good re-usable UI with a simple architecture.

 Screenshots
 ###########